 Related: Fertilizing Annuals

 Duranta grows extremely fast.
 In many cases, this will mean it will need frequent pruning to keep the plant looking its best.
 The overall habit of duranta tends to be semi-weeping, but you can keep the plant manicured to rounded shrubs.
 In landscapes where these plants are hardy, it's best to avoid planting them near sidewalks and paths, as they are quick to overtake them and will require constant maintenance.
 Some varieties can also have small thorns on the branches—another good reason to keep them away from paths.
 Because of the many berries these plants produce, they can become invasive in tropical areas, so check with local authorities if you have any concerns.

-more varieties for Duranta
+More Varieties for Duranta

-What would we do without impatiens?
-It's the old reliable for shade gardens when you want eye-popping color all season long.
-The plants bloom in just about every color except true blue and are well suited to growing in containers or in the ground.
+These shade-loving plants bloom in just about every color except true blue and are well suited to growing in containers or in the ground.
 If you have a bright spot indoors, you may be able to grow impatiens all year as an indoor plant.

 Among the most popular container-garden plants, sweet potato vine is a vigorous grower that you can count on to make a big impact.
 Its colorful foliage, in shades of chartreuse or purple, accents just about any other plant.
-Grow a few together in a large pot, and they make a big impact all on their own.
+Grow a few together in a large pot, and they'll make a big impact on their own.
 Sweet potato vines do best during the warm days of summer and prefer moist, well-drained soil.
 They thrive in sun or shade.